-The foundation pays for all medical expenses not covered by insurance, including: travel expenses to treatment (airfare or mileage, hotels, meals), co-pays, deductibles, and prescription medicine.
+The foundation pays for medical expenses not covered by insurance, including: travel expenses to treatment (airfare or mileage, hotels, meals), co-pays, deductibles, and prescription medicine that is approved by insurance for use in Iowa for the diagnosed, life-threatening condition.
+Other expenses may be considered on a case-by-case basis.
 Each sponsored child is supported from the date of acceptance until his/her 19th birthday.

 Tori had her life-saving surgery in early 2011 at Boston Children’s Hospital.
 She has had subsequent procedures and checkups and will be monitored closely for years to come.
 Tori’s grandmother has repeatedly expressed her thanks for the foundation’s help: “If it wasn’t for the foundation paying for the travel expenses for Tori and her parents to go to Boston for 3 weeks, we wouldn’t have Tori with us today.
 The family just couldn’t pay for all that expense.”